Available for: Team, Business, Consultant and Enterprise plans;

 A board as seen on the Confluence page

-The plugin integration connects a team to a Confluence group.
-Therefore when opening the plugin picker you will see the boards from the team that is connected to the group where you are editing the page.
 Please note that the board has to be either shared with the team or public.
-Private boards (where the board owner has not shared them) remain private and you will not see them in the menu.
+Private boards (where the board owner has not shared them) remain private and you will not see them in the menu even if you are the owner.

 If the board owner restricts access to the board after it was added to Confluence, you'll see the following notice: